-Five years have swiftly flown by!
-Have you felt it?
-Were there some lessons that will forever be etched in your heart?
+Six years have swiftly flown by!
+Did you feel it pass?
+Were there some lessons that were etched in your heart?

 We were elated to hear our oldest daughter, who had been married for 5 years, was going to have a baby.
 However, the Lord saw fit to take our very first grandchild after only 7 ½ weeks in the womb.
 The fall of 2014 brought a hard blow.
-In fact, the next nine months would bring testing to the max.
+In fact, the next 9 months would bring a variety of unexpected trials.

 I wrote in the front of my journal at the start of 2015: “Rest no longer satisfied with thy dwarfish attainments.
-Aspire to a higher, a nobler, a fuller life . . .”
+Aspire to a higher, a nobler, a fuller life.”
 (Spurgeon).
 And more writing, “I want to scale the utmost height, And catch a gleam of glory bright; But still I’ll pray, till heaven I’ve found, Lord, [lead me] on [to] higher ground!”
 (Lyrics by Johnson Oatman, Jr., 1898).
-“From the end of the earth I call to You when my heart is faint; Lead me to the rock that is higher than I” (Psalm 61:2).

 By February, a dear teacher was growing worse in his battle with cancer, and at the same time I tweaked my back.
 Yet, Rodney and I visited with Mr. Randy even as he got closer and closer to heaven.
 And while I battled my back, Mr. Randy was made ready to meet his Savior and Lord.
-My pain intensified until we finally sought out help, which came in the form of potent pain reliever and steroids, however I was now bed-ridden and was unable to attend Mr. Randy’s celebration of a new “pain-free” life at his funeral.
+My pain intensified until we finally sought out help, which came in the form of potent pain reliever and steroids.
+But now bed-ridden, I was unable to attend Mr. Randy’s celebration of a new “pain-free” life at his funeral.

 Rodney was working on his doctoral degree through Liberty University and had to make a March campus trip to Lynchburg, VA without me.
 I wondered what God had instore for all this pain!

 While in Louisiana, my family paid for me to have an MRI.
 The results were not encouraging.
 After we returned home, I was able to get an appointment with a specialist, but so far, every doctor said I would have to have surgery.
-Since it was going to take 2 months to get in to see the specialist, I saw my chiropractor, and then I spent a week with my eldest daughter seeing her chiropractor for treatments.
+And since it was going to take 2 months to get in to see the specialist, I saw a chiropractor.
 No real help came but I did notice more strength in my leg.
-But my heart had also gained strength and as a result I began blogging on “The Scarlett Road.”
+My heart had also gained strength and as a result I began blogging on “The Scarlettroad.”

 Unfortunately, while waiting to see the specialist and taking another round of steroids, I developed a pout of Vertigo that my patient, caring husband saw me through.
 On Mother’s Day, I sat on the couch recovering from such a wicked ordeal as vertigo presents itself, waiting on my daughter (our youngest) and her husband, who had phoned earlier asking if it was a good time for them to visit.